 RAMBo [R]epRap [A)]duino-[M]ega compatible [M]other [Bo]ard.
-Designed by Joynnyr of UltiMachine.
+Designed by Joynnyr of Ultimachine.

-Resolution In general terms, the resolution you print at can be determined by the layer height you use.
-The LulzBotm TAZ can print at a layer height of 0.05mm to 0.50mm.
+Resolution In general terms, the resolution you print at can be determined by the layer height you print at.
+The LulzBot TAZ can print at a layer height of 0.05mm to 0.35mm.

 Slic3r Slic3r is a cross-platform 3D model slicing engine.
-It's used to process the 3 dimensional model into the Gcode (tool path) needed to physically generate the print.
+It's used to process the 3 dimensional model into the gcode (toolpath) needed to physically generate the print.